A second-scale periodicity in an active repeating fast radio burst source: Results

-We have conducted simulations to test this possibility.
+We have conducted simulations to test the effects of multiple emission sites on period detection.
 In our simulations, $N$ mock bursts are generated in a time span of 2 hr, which are assumed to originate from $m$ different sites in the magnetosphere of a rotating magnetar with a 1.7 s period.
 Here $N$ is taken as $N = 10, 20, 30, \ldots, 100$ and $m$ is taken as $m = 1, 2, 3, \ldots, 10$.
-It is found that when the source is in a highly active phase (e.g., 100 bursts detected in a single observation), periodicity becomes undetectable when bursts originate from multiple emission sites with $m \geq 4$.
-On the other hand, when the source is in a quiescent phase (e.g., only 20 -- 30 bursts detected in a single observation), periodicity is detectable only if most bursts come from a single emission site ($m = 1$).
-In the case of FRB 20201124A, it is quite possible that only one emitting site were active on MJDs 59310 and 59347, while all other emitting sites were quenched due to unknown reasons.
-As a result, we could observe the periodicity on these two days.
-On the contrary, a number of emitting sites may be actively producing FRBs simultaneously on other days, leading to the smearing of the periodicity.
-However, the mechanism of turning on and turning off of the emitting sites is still to be explored.
+It is found that when the source is in a highly active phase (e.g., 100 bursts detected in 2 hr), periodicity becomes undetectable when bursts originate from multiple emission sites with $m \geq 2$.
+On the other hand, when the source is in a quiescent phase (e.g., only 20--30 bursts detected in 2 hr), periodicity is detectable only if most bursts come from a single emission site ($m = 1$).
+In the case of FRB 20201124A, it is quite possible that only one dominant emission site was active on MJDs 59310 and 59347, while all other emission sites were quenched due to unknown reasons.
+As a result, we could only detect the significant periodicity on these two days.
+On the contrary, a number of emission sites may be actively producing FRBs simultaneously on other days, leading to the smearing of the periodicity.
+However, the mechanism of turning on and turning off of the emission sites is still to be explored.

-A recent theoretical work of Ref. \citep{Zhang2025} offers a compelling explanation for the switching on/off mechanism.
+A recent theoretical work of Ref. \citep{Zhang2025} offers a possible explanation for the switching on/off mechanism.
 It is argued that the central engine of FRB 20201124A is a magnetar in a binary system, with a Be-star companion.
 When the magnetar crosses the wind disk of the Be star at two specific geometric positions (on MJDs 59310 and 59347), the disk-magnetar interaction could suppress the magnetar's lower-latitude, multi-polar emission.
 This would leave only the primary polar region active, reasonably explaining the temporary appearance of a strong, clean periodic signal on the two days.